The Safariland ALS 'holster'

 Better solution: decline to make holsters for same until the company CAN come up with a safe combination.
 That's what we weapons carrier designers DO; our process hasn't been an art or a craft for a half century.

-The company's link is listed directly above this line.
-Have a look at the list for yourselves.
+The company's link is included directly above this line so have a look at it for yourselves.

 Gear Review Safariland 6378 ALS Retention Holster", D. Borders.
 The Truth About Guns, 15 Mar 2012.
 'Almost dangerous when you get the tactical light version'.